Home How-to 40+ Mac settings you should change right now (2024 updated)

 Show Path Bar and Status Bar

-• You can also tick Show Status Bar.
+• You can also tick the Show Status Bar.
 This gives you an idea of the folder’s size, such as its number of items and disk space occupied.

 20. Setup Bookmarks in Safari